-$$1 + q(\theta)x = q'(\theta)x(z - w)g_w(w; U),$$ (5)
+$$1 + q(\theta)x = q'(\theta)x(z - w)g_w(w; U), \tag{5}$$

-where I denote by g(w; U) the tightness implied by wage w, as defined by constraint (1), and by g_w the corresponding derivative.
+where I denote the beliefs of the firm regarding the market tightness implied by wage w (defined via (1)) by g(w; U), with g_w representing the corresponding derivative.
 The firm raises the wage to a point where the marginal increase in wage costs, on the left, equals the marginal increase in profits from greater vacancy filling rates, on the right.
-Note that the firm's existing workers are effectively making raising the wage more costly to the firm here, as any wage increase must be paid to new and existing workers alike.17 subject to constraint (1) on the hiring wage, and where I denote the average wage of existing workers by w_i^e .18
+Note that the firm's existing workers make raising the wage more costly to the firm, as any wage increase must be paid to new and existing workers alike.18 subject to constraint (1) characterizing beliefs in response to the hiring wage w_i , and where the average wage of existing workers is denoted by w_i^e .